+'''

-- > config wlan radius_server auth add index radius-server-index - > config wlan enable index config wlan security wpa akm psk enable index
+config wlan radius_server auth add index radius-server-index

+'''

 Configure SNMP

 Non-security related remote monitoring and management of the Controller can be done via SNMP.
 No CSPs are entered or output via SNMP.
 Only SNMPv3 with HMAC-SHA-1 is permitted by this security policy.
 The user passwords shall be selected to be 8 or more characters, including numbers and letters.